 History of Broadwater Farm

-Key dates in Broadwater Farm’s history from its construction to the present day - Time line:
+Key dates in Broadwater Farm’s history from its construction - A short time-line:

 Construction of the estate, to provide 1063 properties, begins, and will be fully occupied by 1973.